 - Each angler must be an active member of the Oklahoma Crappie Anglers Club to participate in tournaments.
-Membership is $40/year and runs concurrent to the club’s fiscal year (Jan1 thru Dec 31).
+Membership is $50/year and runs concurrent to the club’s fiscal year (Jan1 thru Dec 31).
 All anglers 15 YOA and younger when fishing with a parent or guardian may do so without a membership.

 - All anglers must be present at the anglers meeting which will be held at the specified location 1 hour before official tournament start.

 - TEAMS: You may enter alone or with a partner of your choice.
 No more than two (2) anglers will be allowed in a participating boat during tournament hours.
 Each team is also allowed one youth, age 15 or younger, in the boat during the tournament.

 - WEATHER: In the case of extreme weather/water conditions or national emergencies, the club shall have the right to postpone or cancel any tournaments.

 - FISHING HOURS: Fishing hours are posted on the tournament information page.

 - ENTRY FEES/REFUNDS: Tournament entry is $100.00/boat for 1-day tournaments and $200.00/boat for 2-day tournaments which includes the Big Fish entry.

 - STATE LAW: Teams must comply with all STATE FISHING AND BOATING REGULATIONS, including the use of a PFD.
-Fishing and boating regulations and licenses are the responsibility of team members.
+Fishing and boating regulations, licenses and insurance are the responsibility of team members.
 State fishing law and boating regulations supersede tournament rules.
 Violation of laws are grounds for disqualification.

 - MINORS: Any minor (under 18) who participates must make arrangements to have a parent or guardian present at the weigh-in.

 - BIG FISH: Big fish entries are included in the entry fee.
 Only one Big Fish entry per team.
-Only one big fish will be weighed in and contestants will have that fish marked and designated as his/her big fish at weigh-in.
+Only one big fish will be weighed, and contestants will be responsible for designating his/her big fish at weigh-in.

-- PRIZES: Prizes will be given after the tournament.
+- PRIZES: Prizes will be awarded after the weigh in.
 Angler(s) must be present to receive a prize.

 - ALCOHOL: Alcoholic beverages are not allowed during the seminar or tournament or the weigh-in.
 Use of alcohol or non-prescribed drugs during tournament hours is prohibited.